ISS-SOA/hw_fizzbuzz/README.md

 `1, 2, "Fizz", 4, "Buzz", "Fizz", 7, 8, "Fizz", "Buzz", 11, "Fizz", 13, 14, "FizzBuzz", 16, 17, "Fizz", 19, ...`

+## 1. Fizzbuzz Function
 You must write a `fizzbuzz` method in Ruby that produces the items (numbers/words) of the Fizz buzz sequence.
 Your `fizzbuzz` method should take the following parameters:
 - `size` (number until which to generate the sequence)
 - optional block (to determine what to do with each item)

 and the method’s return value should be:
-- an array of Fizz buzz items upto the number specified; use numbers and strings as appropriate
+- an array of Fizz buzz items upto the number specified; use Integers and Strings as appropriate

+## 2. Try and Test

 Try writing a very simple version of the algorithm first, and make sure everything works.
 Only make your code ‘clean’ (not ‘clever’) after you have got it working!
 Remember always that the code in our class is for other programmers to read.

-Here are some test cases and sample outputs:
+Here are some test cases and sample outputs that you can try in a REPL (like `irb`/`pry`):

 ```
 > fizzbuzz(5)